pricilliaedou/react-search-emoji/README.md

 ## Links

-- To view the site : https://react-search-emojis.netlify.app/
+- To see the site : https://react-search-emojis.netlify.app/

   deployment of the site on Netlify (https://docs.netlify.com/)

-- Pour visualiser le code : git@github.com:pricilliaedou/react-search-emoji.git
+- To see code : git@github.com:pricilliaedou/react-search-emoji.git

 ## Demo